flokk.

 Humlegården Park

 Humlegården is a large green park in Östermalm with open lawns, a popular playground, and the Royal Library at one end.
-It is an easy place to let kids decompress after a museum and grab an ice cream
+It is an easy place to let kids decompress after a museum and grab an ice cream from the kiosk near the main entrance.

 nature_and_outdoors